 The Cave

-You have the choice of three views once you get down to the cave.
-Down the stairs takes you into the cave, which has bats and glowworms inside.
+You can choose three views once you get down to the cave.
+Down the stairs takes you into the cave with bats and glowworms inside.
 You will probably see the bats, but the glowworms will only be seen at night.

-There are toilets here, and there is a cafe back on the main road, turning right from the entrance.
+There are toilets here, and a cafe is back on the main road, turning right from the entrance.

 Glowworms at Night